 Transcranial Direct Current Stimulation (tDCS) is a method of external neural modulation that uses a small current run through the brain in order to alter cortical excitability.
-The details of the mechanism of action and exact enhancements possible are beyond the scope of this article, but start with the wikipedia entry, examine commercially available products, and look at safety data and ethical reviews before deciding if this is something you would like to pursue.
+The details of the mechanism of action and exact enhancements possible are beyond the scope of this article, but you can examine commercially available products, and look at safety data and ethical reviews before deciding if this is something you would like to pursue.
 Some google scholar searches will turn up interesting things too.

 The photo on this page is from this article.